 Should Brie be eaten hot or cold?

-Brie cheese can be enjoyed both cold and hot.
+Brie cheese can be enjoyed both hot and cold, depending on your preference and the specific dish you’re preparing.

 Brie tasting notes